sokolhessnerlab/cap/code/README.md

+# CAP code files
-# Summary of files in the "code" directory
+Brief description of each file in this directory listed below

 Any files added to the "code" folder should be included in this list along with the relative link (./) of that file

 ## 1. [AXcleanData.R](./AXcleanData.R)